Long-Term Care Insurance

 The Tennessee Long-Term Care Partnership (LTCP) program, allows people who buy LTCP-approved long- term care insurance policies to qualify for Medicaid and still exempt forever a sizable portion of their assets from spend down.

 The program encourages individuals to buy long-term care insurance to reduce the government’s financial burden for nursing facility care.
 The incentive for policy holders is that for every dollar paid by the policy for care, they are allowed to keep a dollar of countable assets and still qualify for Medicaid.
 The exempted assets are not a factor for Medicaid eligibility or estate recovery after death.
 For more information, go to the TN Department of Commerce and Insurance website, tn.gov/commerce.

 Other Types of Publicly Supported Programs

-You must apply to receive benefits from the programs listed above.
-Application information is included in the directory listing for each program The Savings Check Up program from the CAC Office on Aging can do a quick screen to see which money-saving programs seniors might be eligible for, and can provide application assistance when needed.
-Call 865-546-6262 for assistance.
+One must apply to receive benefits from the programs listed above.
+Application information is included in the directory listing for each program The Savings Check Up program from the CAC Office on Aging can do a quick screen to see which money-saving programs Individuals might be eligible for, and can provide application assistance when needed.

 Call (865) 546-6262 for assistance.